jo-cho/genre_classification/README.md

 - genre classification with three machine learning models: SVM, Random Forest and XGBoost
 - interpret the results

-## What is different from other notebooks?
+## What is different from other notebooks using GTZAN dataset?

 - models with hyperparameter tuning
 - proper train/test split